 - Numbness in the arms and feet

-Balance is effected due to the motor nerves being damaged.
+Balance is affected due to the motor nerves being damaged.
 The spine may curve, scoliosis.
-There may be some hearing or sight loss depending on the nerves effected.
+There may be some hearing or sight loss depending on the nerves affected.

 Symptoms may vary.
 Some people will have mild symptoms that do not interfere with their ability to live normal lives.
 Very often though, numbness and weakness will have far-reaching effects.